 The spinner dolphin, aka long-snouted dolphin, loves the open ocean.
 They only venture into shallow water to rest and to look for food.
 These sea mammals prefer both tropical and subtropical oceans throughout the world.
 However, they can also be seen in warm temperate waters.
-These playful dolphins get their name due to the behavior of frequent leaping from the water and spinning in the air.
+These playful dolphins get their name due to their behavior of frequent leaping from the water and spinning in the air.
 There are 4 known sub-species of spinner dolphins: eastern, central American, gray’s, and the dwarf.
 The eastern spinner dolphin is listed as Vulnerable, other spinner dolphins are listed as Least Concern by the IUCN.

 First the Stats…